ana-lam/digital-flower-press/README.md

-# digital-flower-press
+# Digital Flower Press
-Thinking about creating a digital flower press.
+I dreamt about making a digital flower press - so here it goes.

 Input: image of a flower.
 Output: "digitally" pressed flower.